herlegs/KubernetesPlay/README.md

 in the simple service program, the server will get the backendservice address from the environment variable:
 BACKENDSERVICE_SERVICE_HOST and BACKENDSERVICE_SERVICE_PORT_GRPC_PORT
+To view the environment variables you can use this command:
+>kubectl exec yourpod -- printenv
+//since our go server image is scratch (empty) image you can deploy pod with other images, eg.:
+>kubectl create -f ./kube/pod-with-env
+>kubectl exec monolith -- printenv

 and kubernetes will do the routing to the counter server.
 when we query the simple server, the response will be:
 >➜  kube git:(master) ✗ curl 192.168.99.101:30001/myname